jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part2.markdown

 description: A post about the MIDI input circuitry on a Daisy-based synthesizer.
 ---

-This is the next part in a series about a bare metal synth.
+This is the second part in a series about a bare metal synth.
 For an introduction to this series, see [the previous post](/2021/12/31/anatomyofabaremetalsynth_part1.html).

 ### MIDI Circuitry
 <br>